Names of the days of the week: Greco-Roman tradition

-The days were named after the planets of Hellenistic astrology, in the order: Sun (Helios), Moon (Selene), Mars (Ares), Mercury (Hermes), Jupiter (Zeus), Venus (Aphrodite) and Saturn (Cronos).
+The days were named after the classical planets of Hellenistic astrology, in the order: Sun (Helios), Moon (Selene), Mars (Ares), Mercury (Hermes), Jupiter (Zeus), Venus (Aphrodite), and Saturn (Cronus).

-The seven-day week spread throughout the Roman Empire in Late Antiquity.
+The seven-day week spread throughout the Roman Empire in late antiquity.

-By the 4th century, it was in wide use throughout the Empire.
+By the fourth century CE, it was in wide use throughout the Empire.

 The Greek and Latin names are as follows: